syncfusion-content/winui-docs/winui/Installation-and-Upgrade/Install-using-the-Offline-Installer.md

-5. If any previous versions of the current platform is installed, the Uninstall Previous Version(s) wizard will be opened.
+5. If any previous versions of the current product is installed, the Uninstall Previous Version(s) wizard will be opened.
 Select **Uninstall** checkbox to uninstall the previous versions and then click the Proceed button.

     ![Advanced options](Platform_images/Step-by-Step-Installation_img7.png)